nikolayhg/notes/highperformers.md

 [How I climbed a 3,000-foot vertical cliff - without ropes](https://youtu.be/6iM6M_7wBMc?t=405):
 * Prepared for years.
 * Memorized all moves.
-* Visuliazed all possible outcomes and prepared his mindset.
+* Visualized all possible outcomes and prepared his mindset.
 * Automated.